Inside the final offensive drive against the Chiefs that secured a Seahawks playoff berth

 Leading 31-28 with 4:36 remaining in the fourth quarter, the Seahawks took over at the 25-yard line, needing to score or strangle the clock to keep quarterback Patrick Mahomes and Co. off the field.

-What followed was a highlight-heavy, season-extending eight-play, 75-yard touchdown march.
+What followed was a highlight-heavy, season-extending, eight-play, 75-yard touchdown march.

 The fans could be forgiven for showing even the tiniest shred of doubt.